 Dr. Atkins Perspective on Water Fasting

-The most eye-opening quote I ran into had to do with the accusations against Kimmer for FASTING.
-Yep, Kimmer wasn't the first one to suggest getting yourself solidly into Ketosis before entering into a water fast either:
+The most eye-opening quote I ran into had to do with the accusations against Kimmer for water FASTING.
+Yep, Kimmer wasn't the first one to suggest getting yourself solidly into ketosis before entering into a water fast either.

 "There was a time when I used to say to people, 'Well, you can always cut down calories and carbohydrate, and go all the way down until you are on a fast.'
 Not as bad an idea as it might sound to someone who has never tried it.